 - Assembly language is considered one of the most challenging programming languages due to its proximity to machine code.

-- It requires a deep understanding of computer architecture and memory management.
+- It needs an in-depth knowledge of computer architecture and memory management.

-- Writing code in assembly language involves working directly with the hardware, which can be complex and error-prone.
+- Writing code in assembly language involves working directly with the hardware, which can be difficult and error-prone.

 C and C++